bhirsch42/blog/content/post/how-to-kill-at-shoulda-said.md

 > Bob: I'm cooking <span class="text-green">fish</span>!

-> Bell: Ding!
+> Host: Ding!

 > Bob: I'm cooking <span class="text-yellow">steak</span>!

-> Bell: Ding!
+> Host: Ding!

 > Bob: I'm cooking <span class="text-orange">veggie burgers</span>!

 > Audience: Zzz

 Bob's not changing his offer enough.
 By only changing what he's cooking, he's boxed himself in to a whole category of offers that are 99% boring.
-Really change you offer!
+Really change your offer!
 But I'd like to discourage doing it like this:

 > Alice: Honey, I'm home!

 > Bob: I'm cooking <span class="text-green">fish</span>!

-> Bell: Ding!
+> Host: Ding!

 > Bob: I'm cooking <span class="text-yellow">steak</span>!

-> Bell: Ding!
+> Host: Ding!

 > Bob: I'm <span class="text-orange">leaving you</span>!

 > Audience: _Guffaws_

 This does work.
 Pretty consistently.
 But it also gets predictable if you "rule of three" it every time.
-It's basically (2) fishing, except instead of fishing for a ding, you're fishing for a not-ding.
+It's basically fishing, except instead of fishing for a ding, you're fishing for a not-ding.
 You can totally do this and get away with it forever, but to _kill_ at Shoulda Said, I say retire it after the first minute of the scene.
 At that point, even the newest improv-goer gets whats going on and doesn't need the comedic training wheels.

 > Alice: Honey, I'm home!

 > Bob: I'm cooking <span class="text-green">fish</span>!

-> Bell: Ding!
+> Host: Ding!

 > Bob: I'm <span class="text-yellow">leaving you</span>!

 > Audience: _Guffaws_

-> Bell (_having seen a million divorce scenes_): Ding!
+> Host (_having seen a million divorce scenes_): Ding!

 > Bob (_visibly out of ideas_): <span class="text-orange">...AAAAH my hand is on fire!</span>